In-ovate-Designs/In_ovate-Code/README.md

 sample-1
 ========
-This is a simple form that any novice can copy and use to send and receive emails.
-The back-end process can be any programming language (php, java, perl etc.).
+This Repository will consist of simple code for any novice to copy and use.
+For example to send and receive emails, to setup a simple landing page.
+Coding language will be HTML, CSS, and Javascript.

 HTML5 Work Space